nest-desktop/nest-desktop/docs/user/usage-basic/construct-networks.rst

 It creates a connection between source and target nodes.

 .. hint::
-   By pressing the hotkey ``ALT`` and clicking a node at the same time, you enable the connecting mode or continue connecting other nodes.
+   By pressing the hotkey :bdg:`ALT` and clicking a node at the same time, you enable the connecting mode or continue connecting other nodes.

 |br|

+.. _usage-basic_select-model-and-parameters:

 Select model and parameters
 ---------------------------